abhi2496/CodeJam/CodeJam2019/README.txt

-This folder will contain solutions for the various problems.
+This folder contains solutions to the problems.

 Result:
 ForeGone : Pass, TLE, Skipped